Sleep better, feel better

 Often, during the consultation, parents tell me how helpless they feel.
 Their pediatrician advises to let their baby cry it out to fall asleep.
 They follow the recommendation reluctantly or give up to find back inner peace and a quieter environment.
 In some cases, this approach can be very efficient and simple to implement.
 However, depending on the child’s temperament, the mental state of the parents or their sensitivity to crying, this technique could be inappropriate and can lead to feeling parental failure.

-As a Gentle Sleep Coach®, I advocate above all a positive, gentle and progressive method.
+As the Sleep Influencer, I advocate above all a positive, gentle and progressive method.
 Therefore, I do not recommend parents letting their darling child cry until he falls asleep from exhaustion.
 My ultimate goal is to help you teach your child to sleep on his own while keeping the crying to a minimum.

 I cannot lie to you; your child will cry a little while learning.
 Not one single sleep-training method (not even the so-called no-cry methods) deliver the promise that your child will not once in a while break out in tears.
 Such a guarantee is unrealistic because children cry, even if you are the most caring parents in the world.